Surgical Malpractice Attorneys

 If you’ve suffered an injury due to surgical error, it’s important you speak with an attorney in Gainesville, FL as soon as possible.

-Surgical malpractice attorneys at Warner, Sechrest & Butts possess the necessary experience and resources to vigorously pursue your case if malpractice did occur.
+Surgical malpractice attorneys at Warner, Sechrest & Butts, P.A. possess the necessary experience and resources to vigorously pursue your case if malpractice did occur.
 To discuss your case, call our Gainesville office or complete our contact form today to schedule your free injury consultation.